evotools/nf-LO/README.md

 Note it is possible to mix source and target flags.
 For example using `--igenome_source` with `--ncbi_target`.

-## Further examples for running the pipeline
+# Customize the run
+The workflow will provide some custom configuration for the different algorithms and distances.
+**NOTE**: the alignment stage heavily affects the results of the chaining process, so we strongly recommend to perform different tests with different configurations, including custom ones.
+To see the presets available and how to fine-tune the pipeline go to our [Alignments](https://github.com/evotools/nf-LO/wiki/Alignments) wiki page.
+The chain/net generation can also be fine-tuned to achieve better results (see [Chain/Netting](https://github.com/evotools/nf-LO/wiki/Chain-Netting)).

+# Resources
+If you're running the workflow in a local workstation, single node or a local server we recommend to define the maximum amount of cores and memory for each job.
+You can set that using the `--max_memory NCPU` and `--max_cpus 'MEM.GB'`, where NCPU is the maximum number of cpus per task and MEM is maximum amount of memory for a single task.

+# Example
 To test the pipeline locally, simply run:
 ```
-nextflow run evotools/nf-LO -profile test,docker
+nextflow run evotools/nf-LO -profile test,conda
 ```
 This will download and run the pipeline on the two toy genomes provided and generate liftover files.
-If you have all dependencies installed locally you can omit ```docker``` from the profile configuration.
+If you have all dependencies installed locally you can omit ```conda``` from the profile configuration.

 Alternatively, you can run it on your own genomes using a command like this:
 ```